lialavy/lia_lavy_parking_yolo/README.md

 5. **Create account**
    - Sign up with any username/password
-   - For admin access: change the email: lia.ninio24@gmail.com to your email
+   - For admin access: use email lia.ninio24@gmail.com

 ## Usage